RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 **Summary**

 You created an Eclipse project and added references in it to the COBOL files, the copybooks, the BMS, and the JCL files of the demonstration program.
-Next, you are going to edit some of these source files.
+Next, you will edit some of these source files.

 ## Editing Source Files